 Many of the input files have commented-out lines for creating dump files and image files.

 If you uncomment the dump image command in the input script, and assuming you have built LAMMPS with a JPG library, JPG snapshot images will be produced when the simulation runs.
 They can be quickly post-processed into a movie using commands described on the dump image doc page.

-Animations of many of these examples can be viewed on the Movies section of the LAMMPS WWW Site.
+Animations of many of the examples can be viewed on the Movies section of the LAMMPS web site.